-Raises a RuntimeError if called while another thread holds terminal\lock.
+Raises a RuntimeError if called while another thread holds terminal_lock.

-IMPORTANT: This function will not update the prompt unless it can acquire self.terminal\lock to ensure a prompt is onscreen.
+IMPORTANT: This function will not update the prompt unless it can acquire self.terminal_lock to ensure a prompt is onscreen.
 Therefore it is best to acquire the lock before calling this function to guarantee the prompt changes.

-If a continuation prompt is currently being displayed while entering a multiline command, the onscreen prompt will not change.
+If user is at a continuation prompt while entering a multiline command, the onscreen prompt will not change.
 However self.prompt will still be updated and display immediately after the multiline line command completes.

-Parameters new\prompt - what to change the prompt to
+Parameters new_prompt - what to change the prompt to

-build\settables()
+build settables()